-HOUSE POUR: LEGENDARY BARTENDERS OF NYC
+HOUSE POUR: ICONIC BARTENDERS OF NYC

 It’s not always about the drinks, sometimes what keeps us coming back is the barman who’s pouring, shaking, and stirring them.
 Juggling celebrity clientele and bottles of spirits in equal measure, downtown bartenders Roger Jazilek, Peter Pavia and Peter Ruppert have spent plenty of time behind the bars of Tribeca’s Paul’s Cocktail Lounge, West Village’s Waverly Inn, and the East Village’s Lucien, respectively.
-We consider the three witty, delightful legends of the downtown bar scene, the integral components that give their venues’ repeat visitor appeal—manners maketh man, and man maketh the bar, right?
+We consider the three witty, delightful icons of the downtown bar scene, the integral components that give their venues’ repeat visitor appeal—manners maketh man, and man maketh the bar, right?
 They were gracious enough to share with us some of their loves, hates, and secrets.
 Sidle up!